gve-sw/DNAC_Tableau_Integration/README.md

 ## Requirements

 -  DNA Center - If you do not have a  DNAC, you  can use the sandbox https://devnetsandbox.cisco.com/RM/Diagram/Index/471eb739-323e-4805-b2a6-d0ec813dc8fc?diagramType=Topology

--  Tableau : This 3rd party will be connected to the Web Data Connector WDC and should be host in your local laptop or in a server that has connectivity with the  DNAC
+-  Tableau : This 3rd party application will be connected to the Web Data Connector WDC and should be hosted in your local laptop or in a server that has connectivity with the  DNA Center

 - HTML
 - Javascript  - The code will be run in  a local laptop or in a server that has connectivity to DNAC

 ![High Level Design](DNAC_Tableau_HLD.png)